PaulNicoara252/Python-Project-Globant/README.md

-# Homework-1-Curs-Python
+# Globant Project Work
-Nume student: Nicoară Paul-Nicolae
+Student name: Nicoară Paul-Nicolae

-Am ales sa fac tema 1, mai jos aveti folder ul principal unde este proiectul pachete necesare: safety, gitpython
+A python project that analyzes a public Python project from a GitHub URL, identifies all used libraries, and checks for known security issues. necessary packages: safety, gitpython